nguyenngockhank/nguyenngockhank.github.io/notes/common/clean-code/clean-code.md

 ### Myths and Misconceptions

 - Concurrency always improves performance.
   Concurrency can sometimes improve performance, but only when there is a lot of wait time that can be shared between multiple threads or multiple processors.
-Neither situ- ation is trivial.
+Neither situation is trivial.
 - Design does not change when writing concurrent programs.
   In fact, the design of a concurrent algorithm can be remarkably different from the design of a single-threaded system.
 The decoupling of what from when usually has a huge effect on the structure of the system.
 - Understanding concurrency issues is not important when working with a container such as a Web or EJB container.